|

 We lost a Geronimo Medic on the 28th of Apr......SSG Micheal Hullender.

 He died running to a wounded paratrooper during a fire fight, he hit a pressure plate IED.
+Guys on the ground did everything they could.
+Wounds were un recoverable.

 It has hit the Platoon hard......he was a great medic and a great man.